dansman805/gm0/source/docs/hardware-basics/index.rst

-Hardware Basics
+hawdwawe basics
 ===============

-This chapter covers the basics of building the robot: tools, materials, kits of parts.
+this chaptew covews t-the basics of b-buiwding the wobot: toows, matewiaws, σωσ k-kits of pawts.
+(U ﹏ U)

 .. toctree::
    :maxdepth: 2